Image

 Last Updated: March 12, 2025

 DWI Administrative Hearing Lawyer Campbell, MO.
-If you’ve been arrested for DWI/DUI in Campbell, MO, your ability to drive is at stake.
-The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.
+A DWI/DUI arrest in Campbell, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
+The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Campbell, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.

 Don’t wait until it’s too late.
 You have only 15 days after your arrest to request this hearing.
 A Combs Waterkotte Campbell, MO DWI administrative hearing lawyer can fight for your right to drive and build a strategic defense for your case.
 Call (314) 900-HELP or reach out online for a free consultation with one of our expert Campbell, MO DWI/DUI defense attorneys before the deadline passes.